 - Visualize your workflow sequence as an easy-to-understand diagram.

-- Run a model step-by-step, up to a selected step, or run the entire model.
+- Run a model step by step, up to a selected step, or run the entire model.

-This geoprocessing model is used by a conservation organization to identify potential habitat for an indigenous bird species based on vegetation type, distance from major roads, climate, slope, and elevation.
+This geoprocessing model is used by a conservation organization to identify potential habitats for an indigenous bird species based on vegetation type, distance from major roads, climate, slope, and elevation.
 The model runs the following tools in sequence: